Congratulations to our AIGA DC Fellow for 2018, Dan Banks!

 Dan Banks has been an active AIGA DC member for many years, including serving as chapter president.
 In addition to running his studio Project Design Company for more than 20 years, Dan is an educator at American University and has served as an AIGA DC SHINE mentor.
 Dan’s impact on the DC design community reveals a talented, kind, humble design leader who embodies AIGA DC’s values and mission.

 We are grateful for Dan Banks’ continued support and involvement in our chapter and the local design community.
-Join us for a party in Dan’s honor in February 2018 (details to be announced soon).
+Join us for a party in Dan’s honor on February 22, 2018 at the Josephine Butler Park Center overlooking Meridian Hill Park (formal invite to be announced soon).

 About the Award Process